Confidence Intervals for Nonparametric Empirical Bayes Analysis: Introduction

-In the spirit of~\citet{koenker2014convex}, we utilize the power of convex optimization for empirical Bayes inference and our methodological approach builds heavily on the literature on minimax linear estimation of linear functionals in Gaussian problems. \citet{donoho1994statistical} and related papers \citep{armstrong2018optimal,cai2003note,donoho1991geometrizing, ibragimov1985nonparametric,johnstone2011gaussian,juditsky2009nonparametric} show that there exist linear estimators that achieve quasi-minimax performance and can be efficiently derived via convex programming.
+From a methodological perspective, our work relies upon advances in convex programming and is inspired by~\citet{koenker2014convex}, who demonstrated that it is fruitful to revisit traditional ideas in empirical Bayes estimation through the lens of modern convex optimization.
+The $F$-localization approach requires solving two linear programs (or more generally, quasi-convex programs, cf. Section~\ref{sec:Flocalization}). \Amari, our second approach, builds heavily on the literature on affine minimax estimation of linear functionals in Gaussian problems. \citet{donoho1994statistical} and related papers \citep{armstrong2018optimal,cai2003note,donoho1991geometrizing,low1995bias, johnstone2011gaussian} show that there exist affine estimators that achieve quasi-minimax performance and can be efficiently derived via convex programming.
+In turn, such affine estimators have recently proven useful for statistical inference in a number of settings, such as semiparametrics \citep{hirshberg2017balancing,kallus2016generalized} and regression discontinuity designs \citep{armstrong2018optimal,imbens2017optimized, eckles2020noise}.